nickcosmo/pomo-app/README.md

 # pomo-app

 Pomo-app is the front end build to a pomodoro timer app built with Vuejs.
 This utilizes Vue Router and state management with Vuex.

+View the live site here! [pomo-app.com](https://pomo-app.com)

 ## Project setup
 ```